Sondrake/Battle-Royale-Streak-Counter/README.md

 # Battle Royale Streak Counter
-Tampermonkey script for GeoGuessr that incorporates a win streak counter into the Battle Royale game mode. *Tutorial for how to install further down!*
+Script for GeoGuessr that incorporates a win streak counter into the Battle Royale game mode. *Tutorial for how to install further down!*

 * Includes a personal best counter lasting the duration of the session.
 * Change score manually by pressing 1 and 2. (can be edited at the bottom of the script)